Row rect Shape Decorative svg added to bottom

 Family Law Services

-Our team of attorneys and paralegal can assist survivors with civil legal issues related to family law matters (divorce, custody, child support, and parentage).
-We offer advice, brief services and limited attorney representation in certain family law and protection order cases.
+Our team of legal professionals can assist survivors with intimate partner domestic violence civil protection orders as well as family law matters (divorce, custody, child support, and parentage).
+We offer family law advice and brief services, and full attorney representation in certain protection order cases.

 Intake Form